Kelley Beaucar Vlahos has spent the last 17 years as a reporter and columnist in Washington

 finance reform, veterans, Operation Enduring Freedom and Operation Iraqi Freedom, the Middle East, gun control,the Department

 of Defense, the conservative movement and the progressive netroots, the media and the federal budget.
-She has written over
+She wrote over 100 "House

 civil liberties, the drug war and returning veterans.
 She's written extensively about homeland security policy for Homeland

 Security Today magazine.

 the political spectrum and have been reprinted in places as diverse as by The Utne Reader, The Spectator (UK) and Truth-out.org.